How to Connect a WiFi Booster to a New Router

 If you have just moved into a large home, the chances are that the internet might experience some blind spots.

-If your broadband internet is sluggish during streaming, file uploads, or online gaming, it is clear you need to make use of a booster to boost areas where the internet is inconsistent or weak.
+If your broadband internet is sluggish during streaming, file uploads, or online gaming, it is clear you need to use a booster to boost areas where the internet is inconsistent or weak.

 There are two ways to connect your Wi-Fi Booster to your new router.